marko-js-samples/marko-color-picker/README.md

 </p>

-Marko automatically registers all components in a `components/` directory under a component.
+Marko automatically registers all components in a nested `components/` directories.
 Our new directory structure should look like this:

 ```
 components/